 On September 25, the Ukrainian military's special operations forces announced that 34 officers, including Mr. Sokolov, were killed in Kyiv's attack on the headquarters of the Black Sea Fleet in the city of Sevastopol on the Crimean peninsula on September 22.

-Quick view: What hot developments happened in the Russian military campaign in Ukraine on day 579?
+Quick overview: What are the latest developments in Russia's military operation in Ukraine on day 579?

-On the day of the attack, the Russian Defense Ministry announced that its forces had shot down five Ukrainian missiles, one Black Sea Fleet serviceman was missing and a headquarters building was damaged.
+On the day of the attack, the Russian Defense Ministry announced that its forces shot down five Ukrainian missiles, one Black Sea Fleet serviceman was missing, and a headquarters building was damaged.

-In the latest video released by the Russian Defense Ministry, Minister Shoigu said more than 17,000 Ukrainian soldiers were killed in September and more than 2,700 weapons, including seven US Bradley fighting vehicles, were destroyed.
+In the latest video released by the Russian Ministry of Defense, Minister Shoigu stated that more than 17,000 Ukrainian soldiers were killed in September and more than 2,700 weapons, including seven American Bradley fighting vehicles, were destroyed.

-"The Ukrainian armed forces are suffering serious losses along the entire front line," Shoigu told his generals, adding that Ukraine's counteroffensive had so far failed to produce results.
+"The Ukrainian armed forces are suffering serious losses along the entire front line," Shoigu told his generals, adding that Ukraine's counter-offensive had so far failed.

-Ukrainian intelligence chief: Abrams tanks should only be used in important operations
+Ukrainian intelligence chief: Abrams tanks should only be used in crucial operations.

-Kyiv did not immediately comment on the latest information from the Russian Defense Ministry.
+Kyiv did not immediately comment on the latest information from the Russian Ministry of Defense.

 Source link